soujanyapatra/dev-guardrail/packages/core/README.md

 ## Configuration

-DevGuard works with zero configuration, but you can customize:
+dev-guardrail works with zero configuration, but you can customize:

 ```yaml
 # .devguard/config.yaml